 South Africa has continued to build on its international profile.
-On 1 January 2011, the country started its second term as a non-permanent member of the United Nations (UN) Security Council between 2011 and 2012, serving alongside the five permanent members, China, France, the Russian Federation, the United Kingdom and the United States of America, as well as elected members Bosnia and Herzegovina, Brazil, Colombia, Gabon, Germany, India, Lebanon, Nigeria and Portugal.
+On 1 January 2011, the country started its second term as a non-permanent member of the United Nations (UN) Security Council for the period 2011 and 2012, serving alongside the five permanent members, China, France, the Russian Federation, the United Kingdom and the United States of America (USA), as well as elected members Bosnia and Herzegovina, Brazil, Colombia, Gabon, Germany, India,

+Lebanon, Nigeria and Portugal.